-Dolphins are among some of the most intelligent and fascinating mammals on the planet.
-Their often friendly attitude and playful, inquisitive nature have made them popular with humans for as long as we have known of their existence.
+Thought to be among some of the most intelligent animals on the planet, dolphins' playful, inquisitive nature have made them popular with and a fascination for humans for as long as we have known of their existence.
 In fact, many cultures consider the dolphin to be a sacred and powerful creature to be revered and respected.

 Dolphins are not usually threatened by the presence of humans; instead they maintain a healthy curiosity and seem to have as much of an interest in us as we do in them.
 They often travel alongside boats, and pop their heads out of the water to look at the people onboard or on shore.
 They have also been documented protecting swimmers from the threat of sharks.